josephwoodward/graphiql-dotnet/README.md

-# graphiql-dotnet
+# GraphiQL.NET

-GraphiQL middleware for .NET Core
+GraphiQL middleware for ASP.NET Core

 ## What is GraphiQL?

-GraphiQL an in-browser IDE for exploring GraphQL ([see here]( https://github.com/graphql/graphiql).
+GraphiQL an in-browser IDE for exploring GraphQL ([see here]( https://github.com/graphql/graphiql)).
 Normally in order to set GraphiQL up you need to do so via Node.

 ## What is GraphiQL.NET?